 Schirra was active in a number of organizations and was a founding director of the Mercury Seven Foundation, later the Astronaut Scholarship Foundation.
 Schirra served as a director of the San Diego Air & Space Museum, a trustee of the Scripps Aquarium and a member of the International Council of the Salk Institute.

 He was awarded the Navy Distinguished Service Medal, three Distinguished Flying Crosses, three Air Medals, two NASA Distinguished Service Medals, a NASA Exceptional Service Medal and the Philippines Legion of Honor.

 In 1990, he was inducted into the U.S. Astronaut Hall of Fame.
 Ten years later, Schirra was similarly honored with induction into the Naval Aviation Hall of Honor in 2000.
 In 2005, he was named a NASA Ambassador of Exploration and presented with a moon rock in his name.

-In 1988, Quinlan Press published Schirra's memoirs titled Schirra's Space.
-In 2005, he collaborated on a second book, The Real Space Cowboys with author Ed Buckbee.
+In 1988, Quinlan Press published Schirra's memoirs, titled "Schirra's Space."
+In 2005, he collaborated the book "The Real Space Cowboys" with author Ed Buckbee.

 Schirra is survived by his wife Jo, daughter Suzanne and son Walter Schirra III.

 Biographical information used in this article was adapted and excerpted with permission from Who's Who in Space: The First 25 Years by Michael Cassutt.